MicrosoftDocs/well-architected/well-architected/azure-virtual-desktop/networking.md

 # Networking and connectivity considerations for Azure Virtual Desktop workloads

-This article discusses the networking design area of a Microsoft Azure Virtual Desktop workload.
+This article discusses the networking and connectivity design area of an Azure Virtual Desktop workload.
 It's critical to design and implement Azure networking capabilities for your Azure Virtual Desktop landing zone.
 As a foundation, this article uses several Azure Well-Architected Framework [enterprise-scale landing zone architectural principles and recommendations](/azure/cloud-adoption-framework/ready/landing-zone/design-area/network-topology-and-connectivity).
 By building on this guidance, this article shows you how to manage network topology and connectivity at scale.

 > [!IMPORTANT]
 > This article is part of the [Azure Well-Architected Framework Azure Virtual Desktop workload](./index.yml) series.
-If you aren't familiar with this series, we recommend that you start with [What is an Azure Virtual Desktop workload?](./overview.md#what-is-a-virtual-desktop-workload).
+If you aren't familiar with this series, we recommend that you start with [What is an Azure Virtual Desktop workload?](./overview.md#what-is-an-azure-virtual-desktop-workload).

 ## Client latency